 Non-solicitation clauses prevent an employee from encouraging customers or other employees to move to another company or provider.
 This clause must also meet certain requirements and can only last for a predetermined amount of time after the employment ends.

 Confidentiality clauses prevent employees from giving away confidential work information, including trade secrets.
 For example, a confidentiality clause keeps a former employee from revealing company secrets to anyone else without the permission of the company.
 Unlike the other clauses, a confidentiality clause can last indefinitely, meaning that the employee or former employee can never reveal company secrets.
 Some clauses, however, expire within a few years after the employment contract ends.

 If you need help creating an employment contract form, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.